1989 Chinese protests by region: Ürümqi

-Xi’an
+Xi’an西安

 Official reports sent to the central government suggest that student mourning of Hu Yaobing started as early as April 15, 1989 in Xi'an.
 Joseph Esherick, who was teaching in Xi’an at the time, noted that students from Northwest, Shaanxi Normal, and Jiaotong universities were gathering in small groups.
 The next day the Shaanxi Party Committee remarked that roughly 10,000 people were gathering daily and that the crowds included not just students but workers, officials, and other residents of Xi’an.
 The subject matter that the marchers were discussing was also starting to include topics such as inflation, salaries, and housing problems.

 On April 20 a large crowd of 10,000 students broke into the Provincial Government's Office area and demanded to talk to the governor.
 One of their main demands was an explanation of why Hu Yaobang had been forced to resign two years earlier.
 Police that had already been stationed there earlier managed to hold them off.
 After several hours with no dialogue, the students returned to their campuses and the remaining crowds left when it began to rain.